- 2nd Interim Report 2021

 Swisscom’s corporate responsibility activities focus on issues which have high relevance for stakeholder groups and at the same time are closely linked to the company’s core business and thus entail market opportunities.
 Swisscom’s vision is of a modern, forward-looking Switzerland: a country of great opportunities, particularly in the field of sustainability.
-Specifically, Swisscom focuses on the following six areas as strategic priorities.
-For each of these it has formulated a long-term target for 2020:
+Specifically, Swisscom focuses on the following six areas as strategic priorities in the area of corporate responsibility.
+For each of these, it has formulated a long-term target.

 Energy efficiency and climate protection